 Once the birds are in the crockpot, pour the rest of the marinade over the birds and cook them on LOW for 8 hours or HIGH for 4 hours.

 That’s all there is to it.
 You don’t even need to crisp the skin; the crockpot does it for you!
-It’d be hard to do that, anyways, since they’re so tender they practically fall off the bone.
+It’d be hard to do that, anyway, since they’re so tender they practically fall off the bone.
 Thanks to the marinade they’re also perfectly seasoned, so I like to serve them with simple sides like long grain wild rice or mashed potatoes and peas.